 “Not everything that can be measured matters and not everything that matters can be measured.” ~Einstein

-Metrics are important, but only if value and action comes from them.
+Metrics are important, but only if value and action come from them.
 Something must be done with the data that is collected.
-There tend to be two extremes when it comes to metrics: either nothing is being measured, and thus opportunities for improvement and realignment are being missed, or everything is being counted, but nothing is being done with the data because there is either too much or it has just become an exercise in collection for collection’s sake.
+There tend to be two extremes when it comes to metrics: either nothing is being measured, and thus opportunities for improvement and realignment are being missed, or everything is being counted, but nothing is being done with the data because it is either too much or it has just become an exercise in collection for collection’s sake.

 All of these strategies should yield results in the form of employee retention and satisfaction.
 Those steps will in turn result in greater productivity and a better bottom line.

 It all starts with identifying the right leaders.
 Develop them so that they are actively engaged.
 Expect them to set the right example.
 Establish metrics that count and hold them accountable.

 How Does Engagement Work for Leaders?